Osborne files suit over EU short-selling rules - FT

+* Interim single-tier dividend of 5 sen per ordinary share for the financial year ended 31 december 2016 Source text for Eikon: Further company coverage:

-LONDON Chancellor George Osborne is suing the European Union over plans to ban the short-selling of financial products, arguing it would be overreaching its powers, the Financial Times newspaper reported on Thursday.
+LONDON May 31 British finance minister George Osborne is suing the European Union over plans to ban the short-selling of financial products, arguing it would be overreaching its powers, the Financial Times newspaper reported on Thursday.

 Britain is at odds with much of the EU over financial regulations put forward by France but opposed by Prime Minister David Cameron on grounds that they would be crippling to London's financial industry.